adityathakkar/ted_talk_analysis/README.md

 ## Usage

-After getting a working Jupyter notebook, downloading the relevant datasets from the link above, simply clone the repository, and run the cells in the notebook to get it working.
+After getting a working Jupyter notebook environment and downloading the relevant datasets from the link above, simply clone the repository, and run the cells in the notebook.